Land of the Blind: Plot

-Maximilian II (often called Junior) is the ignorant, vindictive and petulant ruler of a troubled (but unnamed) country.
-Maximilian has two main interests: enjoying himself and running his country's movie industry.
-The output of the nation's film studios is limited to terrible action-adventure schlock with names like Out For Vengeance 4.
-While it is heavily implied that Junior is a childish sadist, it is conceded that his excesses are only bolstered by the encouragement of his beautiful, yet cruel, wife Josephine (Boyle) and the violence dealt by anti-government terrorists.
+An unnamed country is ruled by a petulant tyrant named Maximilian II (often called Junior) whose primary interests include selfish pleasure, micromanaging the country’s schlocky film industry, and enjoying sexual games with his beautiful, yet cruel, wife Josephine.
+His regime is barely tolerated due to the violence dealt by anti-government terrorists.

-Joe is a warder working at the prison where John Thorne is held at the beginning of the movie.
-During this period, Thorne squats in a shabby cell, endures frequent beatings from the other guards and writes revolutionary slogans on the walls with his own faeces.
+One such subversive revolutionary, a dissident philosopher and playwright named John Thorne, is held in a state prison, where he is guarded by a man named Joe.
 Joe comes to learn from Thorne and respect him for his bearing and intellect, if not his message.
-Maximilian, trying to quash spiraling dissent, takes the risk of letting Thorne out of jail, hoping to have him thus become not a great folk hero but another greedy, dishonest politician.
-Joe, too, is soon promoted to one of the guards at Maximilian's palace and a position in the country's elite military unit.
-After seeing Junior's madness firsthand, he lets Thorne and his followers into the palace's inner chambers while Junior and Josephine are engaged in a revolting sex game.
-Thorne shoots the pair and becomes a ruler governing a country as absolutely totalitarian, arguably worse than the deceased Maximilian.
-Thorne also encourages separating children from their parents, imposes veganism, bans action movies and eliminates imported medicine all while sending the country's professional classes to grim re-education camps.
-Frightened females cower underneath burqa-like garments.
+Junior, trying to quash spiraling dissent, takes the risk of letting Thorne out of jail, hoping to have him become not a great folk hero but another greedy, dishonest politician.
+Joe, too, is soon promoted to one of the guards at the palace and a position in the country's elite military unit, where he becomes so disgusted by the excesses of Junior and Josephine that he allows Thorne and his followers to enter the palace and kill them.
+Thorne becomes the new ruler, with an even more totalitarian regime.
+His government encourages separating children from their parents, imposes veganism, bans action movies, oppresses women, and eliminates imported medicine all while sending the country's professional classes to grim re-education camps.

 For his assistance in assassinating the dictator, Joe is hailed as a hero by Thorne.
 Nevertheless, as Joe realizes that his one-time friend is just as bad as, if not worse than, his predecessor, he refuses to ally with the new regime.
 For this, Thorne sends Joe to a re-education camp.